deniza/somun-server/README.md

 <img src="https://he2apps.com/somun/somun-logo-icon-small.png" alt="Somun Logo" width="64" height="auto">

-SOMUN is a modular, open-source server software system written in Java, designed for developing and deploying online games.
-It provides core functionalities like network communication, user management, matchmaking, data storage, and gameplay mechanics.
+SOMUN is a modular, open-source game server written in Java, designed for developing and deploying turnbased online games.
+It provides core functionalities like network communication, game state synchronization, user management, matchmaking, data storage, and core turnbased gameplay mechanics.
 SOMUN aims to offer developers a flexible and efficient platform to build their online games without reinventing the wheel.

 > Somun means "nut of a bolt" in Turkish, and it is a metaphor for the core of a game server that holds everything together.